 The purchase followed after the company were told that the lease on their previous factory at Alexandra Park Aerodrome in South Manchester, was due to expire and it was not going to be renewed by the Air Ministry, owners of the site.
 The search for a new home ended when Avro identified a patch of land on the edge of Woodford Village known as New Hall Farm.

 , a twin-engine medium bomber which first flew from Woodford on 25th

 Avro Shackleton Manufacturing

-The factory site at Woodford continued to expand as did the length of the main runway in order to accommodate the next iconic Avro type, the Avro Vulcan.
+The factory site at Woodford continued to expand as did the length of the main runway in order to accommodate the next iconic Avro type, the Avro Vulcan

-Much has been written about the Vulcan which recorded its maiden flight at Woodford on 30th August 1952 but by far one of the most popular was regarding the unconventional manoeuvres (the Vulcan roll) performed by Test Pilot Roly Falk before opening the throttle to such a point that it shattered several factory windows.
+Much has been written about the Avro Vulcan, which recorded its maiden flight at Woodford on 30th August 1952.
+By far one of the most popular stories was regarding the unconventional manoeuvres (the Vulcan roll) performed by Test Pilot Roly Falk before opening the throttle to such a point that he shattered several factory windows.

-Avro 698 Vulcan B.2 final production at Woodfood 1960
+Avro 698 Vulcan B.2 final production at Woodford 1960

 With a further downturn in military orders, Avro embarked on civilian projects with the design of the Avro 748

 Aerial view of Woodford in 1966

 The name above the door at Woodford may have changed but the spirit remained.
 It played a major part in the development of the Commercial Aircraft Division.
-Through the production of the now HS748 and work on other commercial aircraft such as the HS146, Woodford remained an integral part of the UK aerospace industry.
+Through the production of the now HS748, and work on other commercial aircraft such as the HS146, Woodford remained an integral part of the UK aerospace industry.